-Recent work at the park included data recovery at SIHP 50-80-06-7397 and 50-80-06-7752, two subsurface cultural layers (Morriss and Hammatt 2015).
-The former was previously recorded, but 13 new pits and a selection of midden and traditional artifacts were identified.
-The latter included nine pits and fragmented human remains.
+Recent work at the park included archaeological inventory survey (Tulchin 2013) that identified SIHP 50-80-06-7397 and data recovery (Morriss and Hammatt 2015) at SIHP 50-80-06-7397 and 50-80-06-7752, two subsurface cultural layers.
+Site 7393 was previously recorded during the archaeological inventory survey and included a cranial fragment as well as traditional artifacts, but 13 new pits and a selection of midden and additional artifacts were identified during data recovery.
+Site 7752 included nine pits and fragmented human remains identified during data recovery.